 UK invoice checklist for service businesses

-A practical checklist for UK service businesses that need to create clear invoices, add bank transfer details, track reported payments and follow up overdue invoices.
+A practical checklist to help UK service businesses check invoice details, show bank transfer instructions clearly and follow up overdue payments.

-2. What changes if the business is VAT registered?
+2. What changes if I am VAT registered?

 3. How does an invoice connect to a job, quote and payment?